jamesmandrews/docker-ssl-nginx-reverse-proxy-ssl-gitea/README.md

 ## Gitea reverse proxy.

 The reverse proxy is a bit more complicated, but not that much.
-First we create an upstream reference to the docker gitea installation.
+First, we create an upstream reference to the docker Gitea installation.

 ```
     upstream docker-gitea {